Skip to content

 • Context

 The more you understand each of these categories, the easier it is to create web pages that rank.
-This is a crucial part of Search Engine Optimisation.
+This is a crucial part of Search Engine Optimisation and what is the Google Search algorithm.

 You’ll learn more about these factors below, but you may also be interested in our How the Google Search Engine Works guide.